Understanding Upper Airway Disorders

 - Throat tightness or choking sensation

-- Triggered by odors, exercise, or stress
+- Triggered by odours, exercise, or stress

 - Voice changes during episodes